12 Enchanting Spots in Andes Mountains to Add to Your Bucket List

 10. Sumbay Caves

-Hidden in Peru’s southern highlands, these caves contain more than 500 paintings dating back 8,000-10,000 years.
 The main site, Cueva de Sumbay, features intricate ochre and black drawings depicting hunting scenes with detailed animals and human figures.
-I was amazed by the artistic sophistication showing careful attention to animal anatomy.
+I was amazed by the artistic sophistication – these ancient artists paid careful attention to animal anatomy and movement.
+The paintings show vicuñas, llamas, and human hunters using tools and weapons.

-Reaching the caves requires a bumpy drive through high-altitude landscapes and a short hike.
-The journey itself rewards you with stunning views of the surrounding puna ecosystem.
-Due to archaeological importance, local guides accompany visitors to interpret these ancient visual stories.
-The remote location ensures you’ll likely have this prehistoric art gallery all to yourself.
+Reaching the caves requires a bumpy 4WD drive through high-altitude puna landscapes and a short hike at around 13,000 feet elevation.
+Due to archaeological importance, local guides accompany all visitors to interpret these ancient visual stories.
+The remote location means you’ll likely have this prehistoric art gallery to yourself.
+Tours from Arequipa run around $80-120 including transport and guide.
+May through September offers the most accessible road conditions and clearest views of surrounding peaks.

 11. Taquile Island